Automattic/jetpack/docs/development-environment.md

 # Development Environment

-The javascript and CSS components of this plugin's admin interface need to be built in order to get the runtime bundle (`_inc/build/admin.js`)
+The JavaScript and CSS components of this plugin's admin interface need to be built in order to get the run time bundle (`_inc/build/admin.js`)

 ## Before moving forward